Postal Building (Portland, Oregon)

 Historic building in Portland, Oregon, U.S.

-The Postal Building is a building located in downtown Portland, Oregon, that is listed on the National Register of Historic Places.
-Designed by Whidden & Lewis, it was built in 1900 and is notable for its ornate terra cotta ornament.
+The Postal Building was built in 1900 and is located in downtown Portland, Oregon.
+Designed by Whidden & Lewis, it is listed on the National Register of Historic Places.
+It is notable for its ornate terracotta ornament.

+The building was originally built and owned by Henry Failing and called the Failing Building.
+In 1927 the Failing estate sold the building and it was renamed the Postal Building after the Postal Telegraph Company, a major leaseholder at the time.